RachaelCaldwell/pandas-challenge/README.md

 The Module 4 Challenge manipulates Pandas DataFrames to:
 * analyze district-wide standardized test results
-* aggregate the standardized testing data to showcase obvious trends in school performance
+* aggregate the standardized testing data to showcase obvious trends in school performance <br><br>

 **District Summary** <br>
 A high-level snapshot of the district's key metrics to include: